Toadsword/EZRollback/Documentation/EzRollback.md

 **If implementing online, be aware of time synchronization.**.
 Have a way to know when to start recording rollback in your game, and when to stop.

+## Important scripts

+### Abstract classes
+To implement the rollback in your game, you will mainly inherite those classes to your scripts :

+**RollbackBehaviour** : Abstract class, inheriting from Monobehaviour, that implements all the required functions from the rollbackmanager callbacks.

+**RollbackInputManager** : Complement abstract manager that stores player's inputs and rollback them.
+Is necessary to use rollback in your game for inputs(for networking for example).
+Have extra functions that allow input correction for players.

+### Other scripts

+**RollbackManager** : The main manager that deals with all the rollback mechanism.
+Make callbacks at the right time and manage the global status of the frames and the game.

+**RollbackElement< T >** : Data structures conveniently designed to store all the information the rollback system need about your variable.
+Use preferably with a struct to optimize its use.

+**RollbackInputBaseActions** : Base data structure used to store the input data.
+Optimised to use the minimum required space for network transfere.

+# Glossary

+**Rollback** : Going back in time in the state of the game

+**Simulate frames** : Going forward in time.
+Works like fixed update...
+But we do it a certain number of time at once.

+**Fixed frame** : A frame recorded with the fixed time step of Unity (default : every 0.02Sec)